richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 This demo is targeted for <b>FTDI/Bridgetek’s</b> existing smart home devices, <b>PanL Hub</b> and <b>PanL Display</b>.
 Having <b>[Alexa built-in](https://developer.amazon.com/alexa-voice-service)</b> to <b>PanL Smart Home</b> allow customers to talk directly to Alexa via PanL without needing to buy Amazon Echo devices.
-Customers will have access to the <b>built in capabilities of Alexa</b> (like ask informations, play music/live news/audio book and set timers/alarms/notifications) including access to third-party skills (such as control smart home devices).
+Customers will have access to the <b>built in capabilities of Alexa</b> (like ask informations, play music/live news/audio book and set timers/alarms/notifications) including <b>access to third-party skills</b> (such as control smart home devices).

 PanL Hub, which runs on RPI, acts as the <b>Alexa Hub/Gateway</b> while the PanL Display, which runs on FT900 microcontroller, acts as the <b>Alexa Client</b>.
 Many PanL Displays can be connected to a PanL Hub at the same time.